 ‘The wards are still up.’
 Voldemort released a soft laugh.
 ‘The only way out is past me, I’m afraid, and your chance of escape would be small enough if you were fresh to the fight.’
 He spun his wand on his palm.
 ‘But I will humour you.
 The prophecy tells of a child born with the strength to eclipse me, a wizard I can’t allow to live because he will always be a threat.’

 ‘Me,’ Harry said.

-The pale, yew wand snapped up.
-A trio of curses flashed at Harry and slammed into the floor showering his feet in fragments of stone.
+The pale, yew wand snapped into his hand.
+A trio of curses flashed at Harry and slammed into the floor, showering his feet in fragments of stone.

 ‘Avada kedavra,’ Voldemort murmured.